79° NORTH in Nyack

 Saksun itself features another beautiful and very popular easy hike alongside a black beach leading up to the ocean, surrounded by waterfalls and towering cliffs.
 The fee is about 11 USD and definitely worth it.
 I did this hike twice as it is easy and extremely beautiful.
 Every so often, a gunshot echoed like thunder through the valley reminding me of that warning not to cross over to Tjørnuvík during hunting season.
 I saw a lot of hunting parties across the islands, especially over the weekend.
 I was told that they hunt hare, and I almost ran over one myself in the middle of the night on my way home – rather cute I must say.

 A few times I drove to the capital Tórshavn to buy some things I forgot to bring.
 I became a regular in the local outdoor sports shop and was glad to buy a pair of decent Viking rubber boots which I needed for most hikes.
 You simply must cross small streams too often and after a week of wet feet, I had enough.
 I also bought Devold long johns made from Merino wool and was wondering where they have been my whole life.
 Everything in Faroe, so it felt, comes at a premium.
-There is not a whole lot of competing stores, and they can dictate the price but I also was very pleased to shop groceries at Bónus again which reminded me so much of Iceland.
+There is not a whole lot of competing stores, and they can dictate the price but I also was very pleased to shop for groceries at Bónus again which reminded me so much of Iceland.

 One of my favorite things was seeing the shift from autumn to winter.
 When I arrived, everything was still lush and green, slowly shifting to brown and suddenly it started to snow, and it became all white.
-Road conditions became more challenging, and I sometimes wished for an AWD especially after fresh snow.
+Road conditions became more challenging, and I sometimes wished for an AWD, especially after fresh snow.

 I was hoping to get a chance to see some Northern Lights and I did get lucky one night although the Faroe Islands are not necessarily the first choice if you want to see the Aurora Borealis.
 Tjørnuvík has a good position since it faces North and looks right towards Iceland.
 But the Aurora needs to be much stronger to be visible over the Faroe Islands.
 Also, the weather needs to be good, and I had a few nights where there might have been some activity, but it was simply raining.
-The islands do get a lot of rain due to the location right within the gulf stream and I noticed the temperature was “much” warmer than Iceland as the geek in me crosschecked this on my weather app a few times.
+The islands do get a lot of rain due to the location right within the Gulf Stream and I noticed the temperature was “much” warmer than Iceland as the geek in me crosschecked this on my weather app a few times.
 But I am grateful for the two nights of display of Northern Lights and I was indeed able to get nice shots of nature’s firework.

 To conclude, I had an amazing time and a lot of quiet moments to reflect.
 It’s peaceful here and at least during October/November not overrun by sightseers like me.
-By the number of hotels and rooms you can tell that the Faroe Islands are still left alone by the crowds that flock to Iceland and I hope that won’t change soon although a tourist bus with a large James Bond 007 paint job has me worried about the future, reminding me of the year we went to visit Oaxaca during Dia De Los Muertos right after Pixar’s Coco was released, a film I had not seen at that time I might add.
+By the number of hotels and rooms, you can tell that the Faroe Islands are still left alone by the crowds that flock to Iceland and I hope that won’t change soon although a tourist bus with a large James Bond 007 paint job has me worried about the future, reminding me of the year we went to visit Oaxaca during Dia De Los Muertos right after Pixar’s Coco was released, a film I had not seen at that time I might add.

 I took a lot of pictures and some videos.
 I traveled with two cameras, two tripods, a gimbal, a drone, and four lenses but found myself using my phone much more than I had anticipated.
 I can’t say I was lazy as I still carried everything else on my back while hiking.
 I also started to work on the new script of a book adaption I just optioned.
 I hope to return soon and thanks so much to the town of Tjørnuvík, LISA, and the Sunda Kommuna for hosting artists in their former school.